-Protect confidential, sensitive, and proprietary information: Do not post confidential or proprietary information about the university, staff, students, clinical facilities, patients/clients, or others with whom one has contact in the role of a Truman State University nursing student.
+- 1. Protect confidential, sensitive, and proprietary information: Do not post confidential or proprietary information about the university, staff, students, clinical facilities, patients/clients, or others with whom one has contact in the role of a Truman State University nursing student. - 2.
 Respect copyright and fair use.
 When posting, be mindful of the copyright and intellectual property rights of others and of the university.
-For guidance, visit http://copyright.truman.edu/.
+For guidance, visit http://copyright.truman.edu/. - 3.
 Do not use Truman State University or Department of Nursing marks, such as logos and graphics, on personal social media sites.
-Do not use Truman's name to promote a product, cause, or political party or candidate.

-Use of the Department of Nursing marks (logos and graphics) for School sanctioned events must be approved (posters, fliers, postings) by administration.

-During clinical, PDAs and other devices employed for social media will be used only as authorized by faculty.
-If a PDA is combined with a cell phone, it is expected that the cell phone aspect of the device is silenced.
+Do not use Truman's name to promote a product, cause, or political party or candidate. - 4.
+Use of the Department of Nursing marks (logos and graphics) for School sanctioned events must be approved (posters, fliers, postings) by administration. - 5.
+During clinical, cell phones and other devices employed for social media will be used only as authorized by faculty.
+If a cell phone is being used as a clinical or class resource, it is expected that the device is silenced. - 6.
 No personal phone conversations or texting are allowed at any time while in patient/client areas or in the classroom.
 If the student needs to respond to an emergency text or phone call during class, the student is asked to leave the classroom and respond as deemed necessary.

-Use of computers (PDAs, Notebooks, etc.) during class shall be restricted to note taking and classroom activities.
-Use otherwise is distracting for not only the student involved in the activity but those in the immediate area/vicinity.
+- 7. Use of computers (Cell phones, tablets, laptops, etc.) during class shall be restricted to note taking and classroom activities.
+Use otherwise is distracting for not only the student involved in the activity but those in the immediate area/vicinity. - 8.
 No student shall videotape professors or fellow students for personal or social media use without the express written permission of the faculty or fellow student.
-At NO time shall patients/clients be videotaped or photographed without written permission of the patient/client and of the facility.
+At NO time shall patients/clients be videotaped or photographed without written permission of the patient/client and of the facility. - 9.
 At the end of each course, students are provided an avenue to evaluate course materials/faculty.
-Therefore, social media vehicles are considered inappropriate locations to provide this feedback.
+Therefore, social media vehicles are considered inappropriate locations to provide this feedback. - 10.
 Be aware of your association with Truman State University in online social networks.
 If you identify yourself as a student, ensure your profile and related content is consistent with how you wish to present yourself to colleagues, clients, and potential employers.
 Identify your views as your own.
-When posting your point of view, you should neither claim nor imply you are speaking on Truman's behalf, unless you are authorized to do so in writing.
+When posting your point of view, you should neither claim nor imply you are speaking on Truman's behalf, unless you are authorized to do so in writing. - 11.
 HIPAA guidelines must be followed at all times.
 Identifiable information concerning clients/clinical rotations must not be posted in any online forum or webpage.
+This includes potentially identifiable information including but not limited to demographics and clinical situation. - 12.
 Ultimately, you have sole responsibility for what you post.
 Be smart about protecting yourself, your and others' privacy, and confidential information.